|September – October

 - Submit your completed Student Visa application form to the Embassy.

-- Communicate with your host institution regarding arrival dates, housing options, course selection, and so on.
+- Communicate with your host institution regarding arrival dates, housing options, course selection, etc.

 - Book your flight.
 Purchase health/travel insurance.

 - Pay Carleton tuition for the full academic year.

 - Do not register at Carleton.
 The Registrar’s office has already registered you as a full-time student on Exchange for the year abroad, based on the form you submitted in April.
 The Registrar’s Office will also register you into BUSI 3700.

 - Comply with all of Carleton’s Departure requirements & forms.

 - Make arrangements for a place to stay for the first few days, if necessary, while you search for an apartment or wait for the residence to open.